 Development capacity examines in simple terms the relationship between projected population growth and resulting housing demand.
 It asks does the Town have or will the Town have adequate developable land for new housing to accommodate expected population increase and housing need?
-This assessment first examines infill and redevelopable land to accommodate projected population increases and housing demand.
+This assessment first examines infill and redevelopment capacity within the current corporate limits to determine if there is enough developable land to accommodate projected population increases and housing demand.
 It then assesses the capacity of planned annexation areas.